 As we age, our skin changes.
 Getting older is a privilege, but you don’t have to settle for changes in your skin that you don’t love.
 Pregnancy, sun exposure, and natural changes in our skin can cause uneven pigmentation and skin discoloration.
 Noticing that your skin tone is uneven can cause you to be concerned or frustrated.
 However, this doesn’t mean that the uneven pigmentation can’t be treated.

 Our skin contains melanin, which is responsible for the color of our skin.
 However, this also means that our skin’s pigmentation can sometimes become uneven when there is an increase or decrease in melanin, causing skin discoloration.
 Skin discoloration is characterized by the appearance of darker or lighter spots that appear on the skin.

-Skin discoloration is not always something that needs to be treated, but if your discoloration is new or is causing you either physical or emotional distress, call Rockville and the greater DC area’s leading dermatologist, Dr. Green.
+Skin discoloration is not always something that needs to be treated, but if your discoloration is new or is causing you either physical or emotional distress, call Rockville and the greater DC area’s leading dermatologists, Dr. Green and Dr. Walia.
 Don’t settle for skin you don’t love.

 Causes of Discoloration